erizov/Professor/semester_4/lecture_17_performance/caching/README.md

 ### Application

 5. Can you implement Caching from memory without looking at the code?
-6. What real-world problem could you solve using Caching?
+6. What real-world problem could you tackle using Caching?

 ### Debugging

 7. What are the most common mistakes when implementing Caching?
-8. How would you test your Caching implementation?
+8. How would you test your Caching deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## Algorithm Visualization